Negative temperature: Definition of temperature

 where k is the Boltzmann constant.

 Note that in classical thermodynamics, S is defined in terms of temperature.
 This is reversed here, S is the statistical entropy, a function of the possible microstates of the system, and temperature conveys information on the distribution of energy levels among the possible microstates.
 For systems with many degrees of freedom, the statistical and thermodynamic definitions of entropy are generally consistent with each other.

 Some theorists have proposed using an alternative definition of entropy as a way to resolve perceived inconsistencies between statistical and thermodynamic entropy for small systems and systems where the number of states decreases with energy, and the temperatures derived from these entropies are different.
 It has been argued that the new definition would create other inconsistencies; its proponents have argued that this is only apparent.

 Heat and molecular energy distribution

 When the temperature is negative, higher energy states are more likely to be occupied than low energy ones.

 Negative temperatures can only exist in a system where there are a limited number of energy states (see below).
-As the temperature is increased on such a system, particles move into higher and higher energy states, so that the number of particles in the lower energy states and in the higher energy states approaches equality.
+In thermal equilibrium, the population of these states is governed by the Boltzmann distribution, which states that the probability $P$ of a particle occupying a given energy state decreases exponentially as the energy $E$ of that state increases:$P(E) \propto e^{-E/(kT)}$As the temperature $T$ is increased on such a system, particles move into higher and higher energy states, so that the number of particles in the lower energy states and in the higher energy states approaches equality.
 This is a consequence of the definition of temperature in statistical mechanics for systems with limited states.
 By injecting energy into these systems in the right fashion, it is possible to create a system in which there are more particles in the higher energy states than in the lower ones.
 The system can then be characterized as having a negative temperature.